-Week 1 NFL viewers' guide: Score predictions, best games, more
+Week 1 NFL guide: Score predictions, best games, fantasy tips

 Courtney Cronin's pick: The Vikings usher in the Kirk Cousins era at home.
 Minnesota's No. 1 defense has allowed 10 points or fewer in five of its past seven regular-season games.
 Cousins and his playmakers have been working all offseason to build their on-field chemistry, which involves spreading the ball around and placing an emphasis on Dalvin Cook, Latavius Murray and this explosive backfield.
 Vikings 27, 49ers 13

 FPI win projection: MIN, 70 percent.
-Jimmy G and the 49ers might have finished 2017 with a five-game winning streak, but a Week 1 road trip to Minnesota and FPI's top preseason defense is a big test.
+Jimmy G and the 49ers might have finished 2017 with a five-game winning streak, but a Week 1 trip to Minnesota and FPI's top preseason defense is a big test.

 What to watch for in fantasy: With McKinnon's injury, Alfred Morris has predictably been the most-added player in ESPN leagues the past week.
 Keep him on the bench in Week 1, though.
 Read more.